kevinpatto/Bootcamp-Challenge-05-Work-Day-Scheduler/README.md

 ## Usage

 Textboxes change color based on hour of day (gray is past, red is present, green is future).
-Saving is broken on github pages and I'm not sure why, but if it worked, then clicking the save button would save the hour & text to an object (or overwrite the object if the hour is the same) and save it to the localstorage in JSON format.
+Saving works by clicking the save button would save the hour & text to an object (or overwrite the object if the hour is the same) and save it to the localstorage in JSON format.
+On page load, textboxes will be filled with text from the re-parsed localstorage.

 ![Image of website](./assets/references/website-image.png)
 [Link to GitHub Pages website](https://kevinpatto.github.io/Bootcamp-Challenge-05-Work-Day-Scheduler/)